-TOD is often associated with rail lines, however, Bus Rapid Transit (BRT) offers many of those benefits with the advantages of a lower cost, being easier to implement, and less disruption along an already developed corridor, like the BRT candidates in Metro Detroit and Ann Arbor.
 BRT is a bus-based service that mimics many of the features of rail.
 Stops are farther apart than typical bus stops, there are stations with level-boarding platforms, and it may have features to help reduce congestion delays, such as transit signal priority and dedicated lanes.
 Initially, there was some resistance to BRT from the development community, thinking that the routes were not permanent.
 However, experience from the many new BRT projects can be used to demonstrate that BRT provides similar TOD opportunities as light rail or streetcar.

 RTA has been accelerating BRT projects, with an initial focus including Gratiot, Michigan, Washtenaw, and Woodward Avenues.
-Previous work along priority corridors like Woodward for example includes the SEMCOG Rapid Transit Study, RTA's MOD study in 2020, recent redesigns in the City of Ferndale, and the new MDOT Corridor Plan that has re-engaged all of the communities and agencies along Woodward.
+Previous work along priority corridors like Woodward for example includes the SEMCOG-led Rapid Transit Study, RTA's MOD study in 2020, recent redesigns in the City of Ferndale, and the new MDOT Corridor Plan that has re-engaged all of the communities and agencies along Woodward.